d-bl/MAE-gf/docs/snow-stitches/index.md

 We figured out some  blob recipes as test cases.
 Due to the vast [numbers](../counting-snow) of possible snowflakes we can´t be exhaustive.
 <a href="654321.svg" target="_blank">Show</a>
-in another tab to copy-paste a caption.
+the collection of samples in another tab to copy-paste the recipes in the captions.

 ![](563412-145236.svg)

 6 pairs with all pairs entering before leaving
 ----------------------------------------------

+Try the blob recipes above in the following form, the go button leads you to the interactive diagrams.

 {% include snow-6.html %}

 &nbsp;

-The form starts with three thread plaits.
-The length of the plaits is determined by the number of blobs.
+The form starts under the hood with three thread plaits.
+The length of the plaits are determined by the number of blobs.

 ![3-pair-plaits.png](3-pair-plaits.png)

 The form then jumps to _thread as pairs_ to show you diagrams as shown below as the first step.
-Well, we cheated a little: some additional `rr`'s are added manually for the legs.
+Well, we cheated a little: some additional twists are added manually for the legs.
 At the second step you can finally choose your stitches.

 ![rclc-ctc-ctc-crcl.png](rclc-ctc-ctc-crcl.png)